AriFordsham/GHCWiki/commentary/packages/concepts.md

 <td>
 If I have a package foo-0.2 which depends on a library bar-0.1, but not in any externally visible way, it should be allowed for a client to separately use bar-0.2.
 This is LOWEST priority; amusingly, in 7.10, this is already supported by GHC, but not by Cabal.
 </td></tr></table>

+## ezyang's proposal

+For an implementer, it is best if each problem is solved separately.
+However, Simon has argued strongly it is best if we REDUCE the amount of package naming concepts.
+You can see this in pre-7.10 GHC, where the package ID (package name + version) was used fulfill many functions: linker symbols, type identity as well as being a unit of distribution.

+So the way I want to go about arguing for the necessity of a given identifier is by showing that it is IMPOSSIBLE (by the intended functions) for a single identifier to serve both roles.
+Here are the main constraints:

+- \[SYMBOL\] and \[STRONG NIX\]/\[STRONG SOURCE\] are incompatible.
+If you modify your source code, a \[STRONG NIX/SOURCE\] identifier must change; if this means \[SYMBOL\] changes too, you will have to recompile everything.
+Not good.

+- \[SOURCE\] and \[TYPES\] are incompatible under non-destructive installs and private dependencies.
+With private dependencies (which GHC supports!), I may link against the multiple instances of the same source but compiled against different dependencies; we MUST NOT consider these types to be the same.
+Note: GHC used to use package ID for both of these; so coherence was guaranteed by requiring destructive installs.

+- \[NIX\] and \[TYPES\] are incompatible under Backpack.
+In Backpack, a library author may distribute a package with the explicit intent that it may be used in the same client multiple times with different instantiations of its holes; these types must be kept distinct.